West Riding of Lindsey

 The West Riding of Lindsey was a division of the Lindsey part of Lincolnshire in England, along with the North and South ridings.
 It consisted of the north-western part of the county, and included the Isle of Axholme and the Aslacoe, Corringham, Manley, Lawress, and Well wapentakes.

 The administrative centre of the riding was Kirton-in-Lindsey, and the meeting place of the riding was Spital-in-the-Street.
 It is the most populous of the ridings, and covered 461 sqmi.
 At the time of the Domesday Book, the riding also contained Lincoln, although in 1409 the city left to become a county corporate.
 Other important towns included Gainsborough.

-It ceased to exist when the West Lindsey district of Lincolnshire and the county of Humberside were formed on 1 April 1974, under the Local Government Act 1972.
+In April 1974, it became part of the West Lindsey district of Lincolnshire and the county of Humberside, under the Local Government Act 1972.